Welcome to our Governors' section.

 Governors are keen to learn and challenge themselves so therefore attend training courses that specifically target vision, ethos and strategy.
 The impact of this is that Governors are knowledgeable, up to date in thinking and ensure the School Improvement plan is relevant and are able to challenge and support the Head Teacher.

-A full copy of the School Improvement Plan can requested from the Head Teacher.
+A full copy of the School Development Plan can requested from the Head Teacher.

 Structure of the Governing Body